aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/word-to-pdf/_index.md

 You may require to convert a editable [DOCX](https://docs.fileformat.com/word-processing/docx/) or [DOC](https://docs.fileformat.com/word-processing/doc/) to an immutable [PDF](https://docs.fileformat.com/pdf/) in order to protect document against undesirable modifications.

-## REST API
+## cURL and Postman

-The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Convert/SaveAs) defines a publicly accessible programming interface and lets you run Word to PDF conversions conversions directly from a web browser.
+You can carry out REST API interactions using the [REST Service Endpoint](https://apireference.aspose.cloud/words/#/Convert/SaveAs) defines a publicly accessible programming interface and lets you run Word to PDF conversions conversions directly from a web browser.

 You can use **cURL** command-line tool to access Aspose.Words web services and convert Word documents to PDF format easily.
 The following code demonstrates how to convert DOCX to PDF with cURL.
-Feel free to download and explore sample input [sample.docx](sample.docx) and output [sample.pdf](sample.pdf) files designed to act as a demonstration and let you figure out the details quickly.
+Download sample [sample.docx](sample.docx) and output [sample.pdf](sample.pdf) files designed to act as a demonstration and let you figure out the details quickly.

 {{< nosnippet >}}
 {{< tabs tabTotal="3" tabID="1" tabName1="cURL Request" tabName2="Postman Request" tabName3="Server Response" >}}